Table of Contents |

 In a previous tutorial, you were introduced to the concept of nonlinear programming.
 To recap, nonlinear programming involves optimization problems where the objective function or any of the constraints are nonlinear.
 This means that the relationships between the decision variables are not straightforward or proportional, as they are in linear programming.

 Nonlinear optimization deals with problems where the objective function or constraints can involve quadratic, cubic, exponential, or logarithmic terms.
-These nonlinear relationships allow for a broader range of real-world applications but also make the problems more challenging to solve.
+These nonlinear relationships allow for a broader range of real-world applications, but also make the problems more challenging to solve.
 Unlike linear optimization, where the objective function and constraints form straight lines, nonlinear optimization involves curves and more complex shapes.

 For example, consider a company that wants to maximize customer satisfaction based on the number of products A and B produced.
 Suppose customer satisfaction increases with the number of products but at a decreasing rate due to market saturation.
 The objective function might look like this: